 Development of English Language Arts, Mathematical Reasoning, Science, Social Studies, and other academic knowledge and skills, including college and career readiness.
 Students are assessed the first class to determine readiness for passing the high school equivalency test.
 The course content varies according to the skills learners need for test and college and career preparation.
 Levels and standards align with Arizona Department of Education Adult Education College and Career Ready Standards.
 Students may continue taking HSE courses as long as they demonstrate an appropriate level of improvement, based on assessment scores.
+May be taken more than four times for credit.
 If a student does not improve and maintain that level of improvement after four sessions, he/she will not be permitted to continue to register for HSE classes.
-Satisfactory/Unsatisfactory grading option is available.
+Satisfactory/Unsatisfactory grading option only.
 Prerequisite: Pretest to determine existing skill level.